carreraprogrammer/Us-GDP/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [UNITED STATES] <a name="about-project"></a>
+# 📖 [UNITED STATES GDP] <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**[UNITED STATES]** This GitHub project is a data visualization tool that displays the Gross Domestic Product (GDP) data of various countries over a specific time period.
+**[UNITED STATES GDP]** This GitHub project is a data visualization tool that displays the Gross Domestic Product (GDP) data of various countries over a specific time period.
 The project fetches the GDP data from a JSON file hosted on freeCodeCamp's GitHub repository.

 The visualization is implemented using D3.js, a powerful JavaScript library for creating interactive data visualizations in web browsers.
 The chart is rendered as an SVG (Scalable Vector Graphics) element within the HTML page.